-As the Instruction Coordinator and Faculty Outreach Librarian for the College of Western Idaho, I'm working with students, other librarians, and faculty to promote critical information literacy and library use.
+As the Instruction Coordinator and Faculty Outreach Librarian for the College of Western Idaho, I work with students, other librarians, faculty, and staff to promote critical information literacy and library use.

-Outside of that, I've hosted a college radio show on KUCR & WRUR, been in at least one band, and learned how to put into praxis many of the insights from my cultural studies & other reflective pursuits through participation in various do-it-ourselves communities.
-If you're looking for communities related to librarianship, you might start by checking out #critlib and Hack Library School, each of which I often look to for insights.
+Outside of that more clearly academic stuff, I've hosted a college radio show on KUCR & WRUR, been in at least one band, and learned from participation and collective study in various do-it-ourselves communities.
+If you're looking for communities related to librarianship, you might start by checking out #critlib, The Librarian Parlor, and Hack Library School, each of which I often look to for insights.

 If all of this somehow leaves your curiosity unsated, here's my CV.

 If you're curious what I'm doing in the shorter term, here's my /Now page.